 In 2014, a study by the Centers for Disease Control and Prevention stated that more than two in three adults were considered to be overweight or obese.
-About one in 13 adults were considered to have extreme obesity and one in six children ages two to 19 were considered obese.
+About one in 13 adults were considered to have extreme obesity, and one in six children ages two to 19 were considered obese.
 The two ways to offset this epidemic are diet and exercise.
 Exercise can be intimidating for you.
-Group exercise holds people accountable, builds in a support group, and creates friendly competition.
+Group exercise holds people accountable, builds a support group, and creates friendly competition.
 The most interwoven group in our lives is our family.
 Finding fun, creative ways to involve the family can be challenging yet rewarding.
 Try these tactics to make your family fitness-friendly!

 Try New Sports

 Sports are a great way to introduce your kids to other children, expanding their social network.
-It’s also a valuable venue to learn humility, sportsmanship, team building and overcoming adversity, in addition to being active.
-Many communities have family leagues for softball, basketball, volleyball, and tennis so that you can also get some quality family time together.
+It’s also a valuable venue to learn humility, sportsmanship, team building, overcoming adversity, and being active.
+Many communities have family leagues for softball, basketball, volleyball, and tennis, so you can also get some quality family time together.
 Check with your local parks and recreation department to see what family leagues are available.

 Exploring the great outdoors can be a fantastic way to stimulate movement and do something the whole family can enjoy.
 Set up a day hike, family canoe trip, or ski/tubing day.
 Often when outside, the family can break up and explore something each person is passionate about.
 While some are fishing, others can be bird watching or studying plants.
 Not only is this a great way to get the blood pumping, but it also almost always creates great family discussions about what each person discovered throughout the day.
 Furthermore, many studies have shown that time in nature and physical fitness can help to reduce the onset of depression and anxiety for people of all ages.

 Build a Home Gym